gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

 # Tutorial: Send a Message from a Simulated Device To the Cloud

+In this tutorial, you learn how to:

+- Create device code that sends a message to the Cloud
+- Send a Message to your Simulated Device from the Cloud

-In this tutorial you'll create device code that sends a message to IoT Hub.
+Remotely collect telemetry from a device is a major benefit of IoT.
+In this tutorial you'll create a message listener for IoT Hub and send messages from your device to the cloud.
+The following diagram details the message routing:

 [todo] image needed